Kingxukai/linux/Documentation/filesystems/resctrl.rst

 Resource alloc and monitor groups
 =================================

-Resource groups are represented as directories in the resctrl file system.
-The default group is the root directory which, immediately after mounting, owns all the tasks and cpus in the system and can make full use of all resources.
+Resource groups are represented as directories in the woke resctrl file system.
+The default group is the woke root directory which, immediately after mounting, owns all the woke tasks and cpus in the woke system and can make full use of all resources.

-On a system with RDT control features additional directories can be created in the root directory that specify different amounts of each resource (see "schemata" below).
+On a system with RDT control features additional directories can be created in the woke root directory that specify different amounts of each resource (see "schemata" below).
 The root and these additional top level directories are referred to as "CTRL_MON" groups below.

-On a system with RDT monitoring the root directory and other top level directories contain a directory named "mon_groups" in which additional directories can be created to monitor subsets of tasks in the CTRL_MON group that is their ancestor.
-These are called "MON" groups in the rest of this document.
+On a system with RDT monitoring the woke root directory and other top level directories contain a directory named "mon_groups" in which additional directories can be created to monitor subsets of tasks in the woke CTRL_MON group that is their ancestor.
+These are called "MON" groups in the woke rest of this document.

-Removing a directory will move all tasks and cpus owned by the group it represents to the parent.
-Removing one of the created CTRL_MON groups will automatically remove all MON groups below it.
+Removing a directory will move all tasks and cpus owned by the woke group it represents to the woke parent.
+Removing one of the woke created CTRL_MON groups will automatically remove all MON groups below it.

-Moving MON group directories to a new parent CTRL_MON group is supported for the purpose of changing the resource allocations of a MON group without impacting its monitoring data or assigned tasks.
+Moving MON group directories to a new parent CTRL_MON group is supported for the woke purpose of changing the woke resource allocations of a MON group without impacting its monitoring data or assigned tasks.
 This operation is not allowed for MON groups which monitor CPUs.
 No other move operation is currently allowed other than simply renaming a CTRL_MON or MON group.

-All groups contain the following files:
+All groups contain the woke following files:

 "tasks":
-	Reading this file shows the list of all tasks that belong to this group.
-Writing a task id to the file will add a task to the group.
-Multiple tasks can be added by separating the task ids with commas.
+	Reading this file shows the woke list of all tasks that belong to this group.
+Writing a task id to the woke file will add a task to the group.
+Multiple tasks can be added by separating the woke task ids with commas.
 Tasks will be assigned sequentially.
 Multiple failures are not supported.
-A single failure encountered while attempting to assign a task will cause the operation to abort and already added tasks before the failure will remain in the group.
+A single failure encountered while attempting to assign a task will cause the woke operation to abort and already added tasks before the woke failure will remain in the woke group.
 	Failures will be logged to /sys/fs/resctrl/info/last_cmd_status.

-	If the group is a CTRL_MON group the task is removed from whichever previous CTRL_MON group owned the task and also from any MON group that owned the task.
-If the group is a MON group, then the task must already belong to the CTRL_MON parent of this group.
+	If the woke group is a CTRL_MON group the woke task is removed from whichever previous CTRL_MON group owned the woke task and also from any MON group that owned the woke task.
+If the woke group is a MON group, then the woke task must already belong to the woke CTRL_MON parent of this group.
 The task is removed from any previous MON group.

 "cpus":
-	Reading this file shows a bitmask of the logical CPUs owned by this group.
+	Reading this file shows a bitmask of the woke logical CPUs owned by this group.
 Writing a mask to this file will add and remove CPUs to/from this group.
-As with the tasks file a hierarchy is maintained where MON groups may only include CPUs owned by the parent CTRL_MON group.
+As with the woke tasks file a hierarchy is maintained where MON groups may only include CPUs owned by the parent CTRL_MON group.
-	When the resource group is in pseudo-locked mode this file will only be readable, reflecting the CPUs associated with the pseudo-locked region.
+	When the woke resource group is in pseudo-locked mode this file will only be readable, reflecting the woke CPUs associated with the pseudo-locked region.